redclov3r/versioning-bundle/README.md

             # The message to use for the VCS commit.
             commit_message:       null

+            # The mode in which tags are applied to version commits.
+Possible values are
+            # - 'always': always add a tag without prompting
+            # - 'never': never add a tag
+            # - 'ask': show a prompt when icrementing versions (default)
+            tagging_mode:         'ask'

             # The message to use for the VCS tag.
             tag_message:          null